WokLibCodeClub/SpaceRace/step04-add_score/readme.md

 score_turtle.color("white")
 ```

 Finally, we want to get the `score_turtle` to write the score to the screen.
-Put the following line of code just under the line where you increase
+Put the following line of code ***inside the main `while playing:` loop*** just under the line where you increased
 the score:

 ```python
   update_score()
 ```

 Again, be careful regarding indentation, and position this code after the score has been increased.
-Now let's write some code to write the
+Again, we've referred to a new function before we've written it!
+So, now let's write some code to write the
-score to the screen, put this function definition in the "Scores" section of the code after the `score_turtle` has been created:
+score to the screen.
+Put this function definition in the ***`=== Scores & Lives ===` section*** of the code after the `score_turtle` has been created:

 ```python
 def update_score():